Maxime Crépeau: Montreal Impact

 Crépeau joined the Montreal Impact Academy of the Canadian Soccer League in 2010.
-After three seasons with the U21 squad he signed a senior contract with the Montreal Impact, becoming the team's fourth Homegrown Player on a four-year contract.
+After three seasons with the U21 squad he signed a senior contract with the Montreal Impact, becoming the team's fourth homegrown player on a four-year contract.
 On January 5, 2015, Crépeau joined German club Fortuna Düsseldorf for a ten-day training stint before the open of Montreal's pre-season camp for the 2015 MLS season.
 After spending the beginning of the 2015 season with the Impact, Crépeau sat on the bench as the backup goalkeeper during the second leg of the 2015 CONCACAF Champions League Finals.

 After the match, as originally planned, Crépeau was loaned to FC Montreal, the Impact's USL affiliate team, making his professional debut against the Rochester Rhinos on May 2, 2015.
 Crépeau would spend two seasons with FC Montreal before the club ceased operations after the 2016 season.

-Prior to the 2017 season, the Impact promoted Crépeau to the #2 goalkeeper position, behind Evan Bush.
-In May 2017, Crépeau made his first-team debut in the first leg of the 2017 Canadian Championship against Vancouver Whitecaps FC.
+Prior to the 2017 season, the Impact promoted Crépeau to the backup goalkeeper position, behind Evan Bush.
+In May 2017, Crépeau made his first-team debut in the first leg of the 2017 Canadian Championship against Vancouver Whitecaps.

-Loan to Ottawa Fury

 Citing a desire for more playing time in 2018, Crépeau was loaned to the Ottawa Fury of the USL for the 2018 season.
 After not conceding a goal in six straight games, Crépeau was named USL Player of the Month for May 2018.
 While playing every game for the Fury, he would consider his time with the club as a renewal, allowing him to improve on aspects of his game.
 By the close of the season Crépeau had set a new USL record for the most shutouts in a single season with 15, surpassing Brandon Miller who at the time was playing for the Rochester Rhinos.
 Crépeau would be named to the USL's All-League First Team, and would also be named USL Goalkeeper of the year.
 After the 2018 season, the Fury would announce that Crépeau would not return to the Fury for the 2019 season.

-Vancouver Whitecaps FC
+Vancouver Whitecaps

-On December 9, 2018, Crépeau was traded to Vancouver Whitecaps FC in exchange for $50,000 in Targeted Allocation Money and a third-round pick in the 2020 MLS SuperDraft.
+On December 9, 2018, Crépeau was traded to the Vancouver Whitecaps in exchange for $50,000 in Targeted Allocation Money and a third-round pick in the 2020 MLS SuperDraft.
 He made his debut in the Whitecaps' season opener on March 2, 2019, against Minnesota United.
 Crepeau took over the starting goalkeeper role with the Whitecaps in 2019 and 2020, but missed a large portion of the 2020 season due to suffering a fractured thumb in the MLS is Back Tournament.
 In 2019 and 2021, he was named Whitecaps' player of the year.
 By early 2022, he had been in 63 league and cup appearances, and 14 international appearances for Canada.